The Broader Landscape of Robustness in Algorithmic Statistics: Sub-Gaussian Rates for Heavy-Tailed Mean Estimation

 At this point, we have seen a number of parallels between robust mean estimation under contamination and heavy-tailed settings.
 In both cases, classic algorithms were either computationally inefficient or obtained a sub-optimal error.
 We could design efficient algorithms by defining an appropriate centrality notion (either spectral or combinatorial, respectively) and solving tractable optimization problems which either certify that a solution is good, or provide an ``interesting'' direction $v$ containing many outliers.
 It is natural to ask whether there are deeper connections between the two problems.

-In fact, though not a focus of the original works, it is now considered folklore that with a careful setting of parameters, the combinatorial center in the median-of-means paradigm is \emph{automatically} contamination robust, thus giving both types of robustness simultaneously!
+In fact, though not a focus of the original works (and first observed by~\cite{DepersinL22}), it is now well understood that with a careful setting of parameters, the combinatorial center in the median-of-means paradigm is \emph{automatically} contamination robust, thus giving both types of robustness simultaneously!
 To see this, recall that our goal was to find a $(0.01, O(r^2_\beta))$-combinatorial center of the bucket means.
 This notion is naturally contamination robust: if (say) $0.001k$ of the bucket means were modified, then the ``centrality'' (i.e., the score function of~\eqref{prog:qp}) of any candidate center $\nu$ changes by at most $0.001k$.
 Therefore, if we find a $(0.01, O(r^2_\beta))$-combinatorial center under such contamination, it was (at worst) a $(0.011, O(r^2_\beta))$-combinatorial center prior to contamination.
 Such loosening of the parameters turns out to be OK throughout the analysis, in particular for the relaxed SDP~\eqref{prog:sdp}.

 However, we were reasoning about the number of \emph{bucket means} that were modified, and not the amount of contamination of the original dataset.
 It is easy to relate these two quantities: if $\eta n$ (the number of contaminated points in the original dataset under $\eta$-strong contamination) is at most $0.001 k$, then no more than $0.001 k$ of the bucket means can be modified.
 This introduces the condition $k = \Omega(\eta n)$, in addition to the previous condition that $k = \Omega(\log 1/\beta)$.
 Carrying through the analysis gives an estimator which is both contamination-robust and enjoys sub-Gaussian rates. \begin{theorem} Let $X_1, \dots, X_n$ be an $\eta$-strong contamination of $n$ samples from a distribution $\cD$ with mean $\mu \in \R^d$ and covariance $\Sigma \preceq I$.
 There exists a polynomial-time estimator $\hat \mu(X_1, \dots, X_n)$ such that, with probability $\geq 1 - \beta$,